 1. Bridge-the-Gap Alimony

 Bridge-the-gap alimony may be awarded to assist a spouse in making the transition from being married to being single.
-This type of alimony is designed to assist a party with legitimate identifiable short-term needs, and the length of an award may not exceed 2 years.
+This type of alimony is designed to assist a party with legitimate identifiable short-term needs.

 Bridge-the-gap alimony is properly awarded when a spouse is employed, has more than adequate employment skills, and needs nothing to be “rehabilitated” to, other than to ease his or her transition from a married to a single status.
 See Williams v.
 Williams, 904 So.
 2d 488 (Fla.
 3d DCA 2005).